Technigo/project-news-site/README.md

 Tools:
 I used dev tools A LOT!
 I also had help from the other Hippos as well as from looking at Stack Overflow.
 I googled and googled and often found answers on the W3-pages.

-When I got stuck I probably should have taken a break earlier than I usually did - taking a break and coming back seemed to help me reset my brain.

 Struggles:
 I struggled with positioning items and wrapping my head around nested elements.
 Scaling images was also difficult.
 Another big issue was when I changed something in say the mobile version without understanding how it would effect the tablet and desktop.
 I spend MANY hours going back and forth between versions to try to figure out why my beautiful alignment all of a sudden was a disaster :)